 After the seeker has received their vision, they return to the sweat lodge (sometimes alone, but most often accompanied by tribe members who have gone to bring them home).
 The seeker then relates their vision to the Holy Man, who will help the seeker to interpret what they have seen, heard, and felt, and understand the lessons in those messages.
 The seeker then returns to their community, carrying the knowledge they have received, to incorporate that knowledge into their public and private lives.

 The importance here is that this rite of passage is performed alone, yet with the full support of the seeker’s community.
 This is where the magic of intentional psychedelic use lies.
 Without this communal support, it’s easy to feel lost, disturbed, and confused about the whole experience.

 This is the exact reason we started Psychedelic Passage, to ensure that all seekers feel supported on their psychedelic rite of passage.
-Our shamanically trained practitioners will help you prepare for your journey and integrate the experience afterward—just like the Holy Man would for the Lakota Sioux people.
+Our shamanically trained practitioners will help you prepare for your journey, trip sit for you during the experience, and help you integrate the experience afterward—just like the Holy Man would for the Lakota Sioux people.

 The Human Experience of Psychedelics

 The Lakota Sioux ritual shows us some of the core elements of intentional psychedelic use and the best processes to keep ourselves grounded throughout bewildering psychedelic experiences.
 It’s a clear example of effective strategies to encourage an experience that is more enlightening than terrifying, and that example begins and ends with community.

 The psychedelic experience is understood as a spiritual journey to open the seeker to knowledge and understanding they could not otherwise access.
 This journey must be taken alone, but at the same time the seeker is never disconnected from their community.
 It is this community that prepares them for the journey ahead, that supports their quest for understanding, and that guides them back to the realm of the mundane safely.